-For this report period (July through December 2022) and fifth round of verification reviews, the Co-Neutrals reviewed 131 EFC cases, including 118 that the department identified as "in progress" and 13 listed as "completed."
+For this current report period (January 2023 through June 2023) and sixth round of EFC case verification, the Co-Neutrals reviewed 131 EFC cases, including 81 that the department identified as "in progress," 24 cases listed as "pending," 22 cases noted as "completed," and four cases with the status of "client discontinued."
 In presenting the 131 cases, DHS included brief narrative answers to questions that are part of DHS' internal review, including: descriptions of individual services occurring for the EFC child, descriptions of therapeutic parenting services or family therapy, strengths identified, and any EFC components lacking.
 DHS also provided a brief narrative related to permanency and resource worker contacts and whether they adequately discussed EFC services and supports during monthly visits with the EFC foster parents.

 The Co-Neutrals again applied a phase two verification tool with an emphasis on identifying evidence of service delivery and therapeutic parenting in the home.
-Of the 131 EFC child cases reviewed, the Co-Neutrals verified 115 (87.8 percent), including all 13 cases listed as "completed."
+Of the 131 EFC child cases reviewed, the Co-Neutrals verified 110 (84 percent).
 Table 6 below provides a brief quantitative summary of the Co-Neutrals' findings.

 EFC Cases Reviewed: Verified as Yes or No

 131 Cases Yes No

-In progress/attending (118) 102
+In progress/attending (81) 72 9

-Completed (13) 13 0

-TOTAL 115 16
+Pending (24) 16 8

+Completed (22) 19 3

+Client Discontinued (4) 3 1

+TOTAL 110 (84%) 21 (16%)

-TABLE 6: EFC VERIFICATION - 131 CASES FROM JULY THROUGH DECEMBER 2022
+TABLE 6: EFC VERIFICATION - 131 CASES FROM JANUARY THROUGH JULY 2023

-Of the 131 children, the Co-Neutrals found 118 (90 percent) had foster parent(s) who completed the required Pressley Ridge training and eight (six percent) had started the training.
-The Co-Neutrals found 108 (82 percent) had timely TTMs held, and 21 (16 percent) were held partially timely, which meant the every-60-day time frame may have been missed by a few weeks on occasion.
-With a total of 129 (98 percent) cases showing TTMs were held timely or partially timely, the department demonstrated a marked improvement from the Co-Neutrals third EFC case review completed one-year prior, which showed that just 40 (32 percent) of 127 cases reviewed showed that the 60-day TTMs were completed timely or even partially timely.29
+Of the 131 children, the Co-Neutrals found that the foster parents for all 131 child cases had either completed or started/enrolled in their required Pressley Ridge training.
+For 127 EFC cases (97 percent) the foster parent(s) completed the training and the other four cases (three percent) had started or enrolled.
+The Co-Neutrals found 105 (80 percent) had timely TTMs held, and an additional 26 (20 percent) were held partially timely, which meant the every-60-day time frame may have been missed by a few weeks on occasion.

-In terms of quality, the Co-Neutrals found that 101 (77 percent) of the TTMs supported EFC case verification, 29 (22 percent) partially supported verification, and only one (one percent) did not.
-Additionally, the Co-Neutrals found 130 (99 percent) of the children had a crisis plan documented, and of those, 116 (89 percent) were found to be sufficient plans.
-Regarding EFC service plans, the Co-Neutrals found that 126 (96 percent) had a plan documented, and of those, 101 (80 percent) were found to be sufficient plans, 23 (18 percent) were at least partially sufficient, and only two (2 percent) were not identified as sufficient.
+In terms of quality, the Co-Neutrals found that 105 (80 percent) of the TTMs supported EFC case verification, 24 (18 percent) partially supported verification, and only two (two percent) did not.
+Additionally, the Co-Neutrals found 129 (99 percent) of the children had a crisis plan documented, and of those, 85 (66 percent) were found to be sufficient plans and 37 (29 percent) crisis plans were assessed as partially sufficient.
+Regarding EFC service plans, the Co-Neutrals found that 127 (97 percent) had a plan documented, and of those, 96 (76 percent) were found to be sufficient plans, 29 (23 percent) were at least partially sufficient, and only two plans (two percent) were not identified as sufficient.